sean-qin-usa/imc-prosperity-4/lessons_learned.md

 ## 0. Knowledge wasn't the gap.
 Game-fundamentals understanding was.

 Reading the top teams' published writeups in retrospect — Leo-Hawking, zainy-477, rmtf1111, Deepjot Grewal, Alex Stoeveken — there isn't a technique on their lists that I didn't already know.
-Black-Scholes on a voucher chain, IV-residual mean reversion, microprice fair value, walked-spread rebound, family-pair-trade overlays, rank-bid manual challenges, generative-process classification — all of that was in my heads-up notes before round 1.
+Black-Scholes on a voucher chain, IV-residual mean reversion, microprice fair value, walked-spread rebound, family-pair-trade overlays, rank-bid manual challenges, generative-process classification — all of that was in my heads-up notes before round 1 was released.
 I built the [`SIGNALS_PLAYBOOK.md`](./code/SIGNALS_PLAYBOOK.md) precisely to enumerate those approaches up front.

-The gap wasn't quant technique.
+The gap wasn't quant research technique.
 The gap was **understanding the game** at a fundamental level.
 I understood general market patterns well enough to make stable returns in practice; I didn't think critically enough about how Prosperity's contest structure would penalize that and reward something else.

 Specifically, four things I knew in the abstract but didn't internalize until after the fact: